zimmerman-team/dx.backend/README.md

 `server.js` | javascript to override default server behaviour

 ## Requirements
-Install the local packages
+Install the local packages:
 - `npm install`
-- run with `npm start`

-Note: if you want to manually control the running of the API,
-- install cds once with `sudo npm i --global @sap/cds-dk`
-- run with `cds watch`

 ## Create a .env file containing
 ```
-DATA_EXPLORER_SERVER=<Where your "The Data Explorer Server" is installed>
+DATA_EXPLORER_SERVER=<Where your "The Data Explorer Server" is installed + /src/config>
 ```

 ## Running
+- run with: `npm start`
+- starting a clean run (removing existing API mapping) with: `npm run reset`
+- Note: if you want to manually control the running of the API,
+    - install cds once with: `sudo npm i --global @sap/cds-dk`

-- Open a new terminal and run `cds watch`
+    - run with: `cds watch`

 ## Demo calls
 [Budget aggregation](http://localhost:4004/data/IATIBudget?$apply=groupby((budget_value_currency),aggregate(budget_value%20with%20sum%20as%20amount)))